 So where do you start?!
 How do you plan an amazing, dreamy destination wedding without losing your mind?
+How do you plan a destination wedding that is also focused on photography?
 Follow these helpful tips to have a day you’ll never forget!

 The place you choose to have your wedding will not only set the overall mood (romantic, laid back, rustic), but it will also determine your budget, how you’ll be traveling, and maybe even the number of guests you invite.
 And don’t forget, a dreamy location means you’ll have the most dreamy wedding photos!